Let’s face it, even the cutest of creatures are capable of producing some pretty stinky poop.

-A bearded dragon that hasn’t had a bowel movement in accordance to their natural schedule, is likely either dehydrated, stressed, too cold, or possibly impacted!
+A bearded dragon that hasn’t had a bowel movement in accordance with their natural schedule is likely either dehydrated, stressed, too cold, or possibly impacted!

-As such, you’ll want to drop a couple drops on your beardie’s snout for them to lick off as extra hydration.
+As such, you’ll want to drip a couple of drops on your beardie’s snout for them to lick off as extra hydration.

 The key is going to be making sure your bearded dragon is calm because if the bath stresses them out, this will only make matters worse!

-Also, make sure the bath is warm but not hot, and never higher than their shoulders.
+✅ PRO TIP: Make sure the bath is warm but not hot, and never higher than their shoulders.
 You’ll want to let them soak for around 15 minutes daily until they relieve themselves.
 Just make sure you’re there to supervise at all times.

 If your bearded dragon isn’t getting enough UVB or their tank is too cold, then they can absolutely have issues with digestion.
 You’ll want to make sure that you have the lighting setup in place, with basking temps for bearded dragons 12 months of age and older being 95-105 degrees Fahrenheit and 105-110 degrees Fahrenheit fo babies.

 You can encourage your bearded dragon to have a bowel movement by offering them a few drops (3-4) of olive oil a day.
-Just make sure you give them olive oil and not vegetable oil.
+Just make sure you give them olive oil and NOT vegetable oil.

 Additionally, you can also give them a teaspoon (or half for babies) everyday of baby food like…

-While your bearded dragon is brumating, they won't need to go to the bathroom, that is unless upon waking them up for their weekly bath, they express interest in eating.
-If your bearded dragon does eat something, simply wake them up the next day and give them a warm soak for 20 minutes.
-Continue doing so everyday until they relieve themselves and then go back to baths just once a week.
+✅ PRO TIP: During brumation, if your bearded dragon does eat something, simply wake them up the next day and give them a warm soak for 20 minutes.
+Continue doing so every day until they relieve themselves and then go back to baths just once a week.

-With that being said, often times, bearded dragon poop smells so God awful because they either have parasites (a pretty common occurrence) or something they are eating is just not agreeing with their stomach.
+With that being said, oftentimes, bearded dragon poop smells so God awful because they either have parasites (a pretty common occurrence) or something they are eating is just not agreeing with their stomach.

 If you play around with and adjust their diet and find that their stool is still reeking, I recommend doing a fecal sample with your herp vet to test for parasites.

 If you’re using tile as your bearded dragon’s substrate, you’ll want to remove the poop as soon as your spot it and then spot clean with a 9:1 water to red vinegar mixture.

-On top of spot cleaning after every poo, I also recommend baking the tiles at a low temperature in the oven for 30-60 minutes at least once a month for a full sanitization.
+On top of spot cleaning after every poo, I also recommend baking the tiles at a low temperature (around 250 degree Fahrenheit) in the oven for 30-60 minutes at least once a month for a full sanitization.